-- 1. How to distinguish between completeness and transparency - The ERT should treat completeness issues independently from transparency issues and should therefore always provide separate recommendations/encouragements for completeness and for transparency in relation to each reporting requirement. - If a requirement has not been addressed, this is an issue of completeness and not of transparency (even though missing information might also lead to a lack of transparency). - The ERT should always assess the completeness and transparency of the information provided for a particular requirement in two separate steps: - (a) The ERT should assess the completeness of the reported information; - (b) The ERT should assess the transparency of the reported information. - To assess whether information is complete and/or transparent, the ERT may follow these steps: - (a) If the information reported by the Party corresponds fully to the particular reporting requirement of the guidelines, then this information should be considered complete; - (b) If the information reported by the Party does not give rise to questions and allows the reader to assess its credibility, reliability and relevance, then this information should be considered transparent.
+- 1. How to distinguish between completeness and transparency - The ERT should treat completeness issues independently from transparency issues and should therefore always provide separate recommendations/encouragements for completeness and for transparency in relation to each reporting requirement. - If a requirement has not been addressed, this is an issue of completeness and not of transparency (even though missing information might also lead to a lack of transparency); if a requirement has multiple embedded elements (e.g. (a) to (e)) each element must be reported, otherwise this is an issue of completeness. - The ERT should always assess the completeness and transparency of the information provided for a particular requirement in two separate steps: - (a) The ERT should assess the completeness of the reported information; - (b) The ERT should assess the transparency of the reported information. - To assess whether information is complete and/or transparent, the ERT may follow these steps: - (a) If the information reported by the Party corresponds fully to the particular reporting requirement of the guidelines, then this information should be considered complete; - (b) If the information reported by the Party does not give rise to questions and allows the reader to assess its credibility, reliability and relevance, then this information should be considered transparent.
 Information should also be considered transparent if the elements necessary for its understanding are all provided in an open, clear and factual manner.
+The following are examples of types of issues that can lead to a recommendation or encouragement on transparency: failure to explain use of notation keys, inconsistencies within the NC/BR and/or between the text of the NC/BR and the CTF tables, and errors in the numbers presented in the NC/BR or accompanying CTF tables. - Figure 1 provides an example decision tree that ERTs may use to enhance their understanding of how to distinguish between an issue of completeness and an issue of transparency.
+The ERT should always refer to decision text when making their final determination.